 How about shows?

-What makes you different than other (nationally) well known schools?
+What makes you different than other (nationally) well-known schools?

-- We operate an ‘open door’ policy, so you are welcome to discuss your child’s progress with us at any time.
-All the directors will personally take your call regarding each school, and if not available strive to return your call or email within 24 hours.
+- We operate an ‘open door’ policy; you are welcome to discuss your child’s progress with us at any time.
+All the directors will personally take your call regarding each school, and if we’re not available, strive to return your call or email within 24 hours.

 What about agents, casting directors and jargon?

 All children and actors must have professional headshots taken by our photographer.
-They also MUST join Spotlight.
+They MUST also join Spotlight.

 As above, tight schedules are the the norm.
-For every single job that a child or young actor gets, they will need a NEW license, which means – two passport photographs, a letter from school, giving permission for the child to be absent if necessary, a letter from the doctor stating your child is fit and well and a copy of the child’s birth certificate or passport.
-This all gets sent off to your child’s LEA (Local Education Authority) and it is all done at a RAPID SPEED usually.
+For every single job that a young actor gets, they will need a NEW license, which means – two passport photographs, a letter from school, giving permission for the child to be absent if necessary, a letter from the doctor stating your child is fit and well and a copy of the child’s birth certificate or passport.
+This all gets sent off to your child’s LEA (Local Education Authority) and it is usually completed at RAPID SPEED usually.

 Breakdown: This is what we receive on a daily basis.
 It is a list sent out to all agents all over the UK and contains descriptions of all acting jobs available in various fields, commercials, films, tv drama’s, etc. We carefully read the breakdown and see if any of our children/young actors match the brief (breakdown).
 If so then we make suggestions (see below).
 So you see, it is in our interest to suggest the appropriate children/young actors.
 If we just suggested ‘favourites’ we would narrow our chances of getting work.
 We MATCH what they want.
 Nothing else.

 Suggestions/submissions: This is a term coined by casting directors and the like when asking for us (agencies) to submit children/young actors for a job.
 What it means is we read the ‘breakdown’ and then ‘suggest’ or ‘sub’ children/young actors who fit with the description of the character that the casting director is asking for.